tuya/tuya-iotos-embeded-demo-ble-gesture-controller/README.md

 ### Set up IDE

 - Install the integrated development environment (IDE) as per your chip platform.
-- To get the SDK, you need to create a product on the [Tuya IoT Development Platform](https://iot.tuya.com/).
+- To get the SDK, you need to create a product on the [Tuya IoT Platform](https://iot.tuya.com/).
 Then, go to the Hardware Development step, select a connection method, and then download the SDK.

 <br>